Pratheksha-S/Emerald-Ai-Analytics-Project/README.md

 ## Try It Live

 - **Dashboard Gallery** — click through all 7 report pages on the [live site](https://emerald-ai-analytics-portfolio-web.netlify.app)
-- **AI Assistant** — ask natural-language questions about the dashboard's findings (bring your own free
+- **AI Assistant** — ask natural-language questions about the dashboard's findings